 THAT’S IT FOR PART 1

-But I still have a bunch of techniques for creating suspense–about 26 of them.
+But I still have suspense to do, including a bunch of techniques for creating it–about 26 of them.
 Come back tomorrow for Part 2!

 If you haven’t already, please subscribe to the newsletter.
 It’s a quarterly-ish newsletter to share news and free worksheets and whatnot.
 We’ll send you a 19-page Character Development Workbook just for joining.

 Lastly, if you’d like to receive the Tools in your inbox as soon as they post, you can sign up for the feed right here.